joycherotich/Quiz-app/README.md

 fetch API to load questions from local JSON file

 # license
-this project is licensed under MIT license
+This project is licensed under MIT license\

  ##
  html
 javascript